Copyright is a mysterious, scary zone.

 If someone ripped your code or copied your exact beach layout, you could potentially claim infringement.
-But if another game featured the Beach of Normandy in their own way, they would be completely within their rights.
+But if another game featured the Beach of Normandy in their way, they would be completely within their rights.

-What Can’t You Protect?
+What a Game Copyright Can’t Protect?